COLUMBIA, S.C. - South Carolina welcomes nationally-ranked Missouri Sunday for a match at Stone Stadium that will broadcast live on ESPNU at 2 p.m.

 South Carolina ranks second in the SEC in allowing only 61 shots and 24 shots on goal through seven matches, stats that undoubtedly were helped after holding East Carolina to only two shots and no shots on goal in Sunday's non-conference finale.
 The two shots allowed against ECU were the fewest by a team since the Gamecocks held Ole Miss to only one shot in a 3-0 victory on October 1, 2010.
 That match was also the last time the Gamecocks held an opponent without a single shot on frame.

-Shelley Smith is dealing with a squad decimated by injuries for the first time since the 2006 team was forced to deal with mass knocks.
+MAKING DUE Shelley Smith is dealing with a squad decimated by injuries for the first time since the 2006 team was forced to deal with mass knocks.
 The 2012 Gamecocks have already lost two players for the season (Emily Bollinger, Bay Daniel) and have had 10 other players - including five of the six returning starters - miss time or leave games this season due to injury.
 Only 11 dedicated field players have been without injury - five mids, four forwards and two defenders.

 HOME AT THE STONE